ControlSystemStudio/phoebus/app/databrowser/doc/index.rst

 individual data-points are part of the calculation.

 E.g., the statistical mean will be skewed towards more recent data-points if the sample frequency of recent data-points is higher than the sample frequency of less recent data-points.
-This may, e.g., occur in the case where a PV broadcasts measurement values more frequently than the archiver archives them: if the Data Browser has obtained more recent data-points directly from the PV itself while less recent data-points have been obtained from the archiver, then the calculated statistical mean will be skewed towards the more recent values that were broadcast by the PV.
+This may, e.g., occur when the Data Browser displays historic data-points obtained from the archiver together with more recent data-points obtained from the PV itself (broadcast at a higher sample frequency than the archiver archives at).